 One solution is staying in touch with your body all throughout the day.
 Set a few timers on your phone during the day, and when they go off, take a few minutes to do different physical movements.

 Stretching and doing forward bends or side bends are great ideas.
 You can stand against the wall and “peel” off of it, feeling each vertebra and releasing your lower back.
 Take off your shoes and wiggle your toes around.
 Do calf raises, standing up and lifting your heels up and down.

 For some quick office stretches, check out this article.

-These small movements done 2-3 times throughout your workday may seem insignificant, but they will keep your attuned to your physical self a bit more so that you will be more motivated to exercise with some bigger, longer, “real” workout sessions.
+These small movements done 2-3 times throughout your workday may seem insignificant, but they will keep you attuned to your physical self a bit more so that you will be more motivated to exercise with some tough workout sessions.